 their spiritual journey leading to full monk-hood.

 According to Jainism all life is sacred.
-Each each and every
+Each each and

-unintentional violence against any life form results in negative
+or unintentional violence against any life form results in negative

 karma.
 The only way one can save one's soul is by protecting other